-This paragraph defines the term "real property situated in the other Contracting State."
-The term includes real property referred to in Article 6 (i.e., an interest in the real property itself), and, in the case of the United States, a "United States real property interest."
+This paragraph defines the term "immovable property (real property) situated in the other Contracting State."
+The term includes real property referred to in Article 6 (i.e., an interest in the real property itself), rights to assets to be produced by the exploration or exploitation of the seabed and subsoil of that other State and their natural resources, including rights to interests in or the benefit of such assets, a "United States real property interest" (when the United States is the other Contracting State under paragraph 1), and, as specified in subparagraph 2(d), an equivalent interest in immovable property (real property) situated in Iceland.

 Under section 897(c) of the Code the term "United States real property interest" includes shares in a U.S. corporation that owns sufficient U.S. real property interests to satisfy an asset-ratio test on certain testing dates.
 The term also includes certain foreign corporations that have elected to be treated as U.S. corporations for this purpose.
 Section 897(i).